 Depositions are scheduled after your lawsuit has been filed.
 Of course, it is in advance of the actual trial.
 The notice of deposition will be served to alert you that you have been deposed.
 Your attorney will coordinate with opposing counsel to determine dates and times that are agreeable to all parties.

 Injured in a Car Accident?
-Call Begum Law Group Injury Lawyers
+Call The Law Giant, Personal Injury & Accident Lawyers

 While expert witnesses aren’t always necessary, there are many cases where they are useful.
-If your case is more complex, you can count on Begum Law Group Injury Lawyers to reach out to our network of expert witnesses on your behalf.
+If your case is more complex, you can count on The Law Giant, Personal Injury & Accident Lawyers to reach out to our network of expert witnesses on your behalf.
 Contact us at 866-523-4167 today if you have been hurt in a car accident and are seeking skilled legal representation.